6 (film): Critical reception

 The film received positive reviews.
 A critic from The Times of India gave 3 stars out of 5 and wrote, "Despite the flaws, the plot keeps tugging along, managing to keep us always involved about the fate of the missing lad".
-It also wrote, "Shaam's physical transformation for this role is astounding, but his range, when it comes to expressing emotions as a performer seems to be somewhat limited".
+He also wrote, "Shaam's physical transformation for this role is astounding, but his range, when it comes to expressing emotions as a performer seems to be somewhat limited".
 A critic from Sify called the film "tedious" and wrote, "The only silver lining is Shaam's performance, as father struggling to come to terms between his love for his son and situations life throws up".
-Baradwaj Rangan wrote, "It should make for riveting drama, a welcome change from the endless comedies we are subjected to.
+Baradwaj Rangan from The Hindu wrote, "It should make for riveting drama, a welcome change from the endless comedies we are subjected to.
 But a number of factors conspire to derail the narrative, beginning with the cast".
-A critic from Behindwoods gave 2.75 stars out of 5 and wrote, "A movie with good research by the director, V.Z.Dhorai and earnest hard work by actor Shaam, which could have been tightened as a better product".
-Though the film was well appreciated the film had a loss in box office.
+A critic from Behindwoods gave 2.75 stars out of 5 and wrote, "A movie with good research by the director, V.Z.
+Dhorai and earnest hard work by actor Shaam, which could have been tightened as a better product".
+Though the film was well appreciated the film had an average box office run.